-The Zoom Voice Quickstart Guide assists Account Owners and Admins with the initial setup and introduces Zoom Voice features including multiple sites, phone users, direct phone numbers, and auto receptionists.
+The Zoom Phone quick start guide assists account owners and admins with the initial setup and introduces Zoom Phone features including multiple sites, phone users, direct phone numbers, and auto receptionists.

 This article covers:

-Follow these steps after you've activated your Zoom Voice license.
+Follow these steps after you've activated your Zoom Phone license.
 Everything configured during the initial setup can be changed later on.

-- As the Zoom Account Owner, you will receive an email stating you've been provisioned for Zoom Voice.
-Click the link in the email for initial setup or log in to the Zoom web portal and navigate to the Setup page under the Zoom Voice menu.
+- As the Zoom account owner, you will receive an email stating you've been provisioned for Zoom Phone.
+Click the link in the email for initial setup or log in to the Zoom web portal and navigate to Phone System Management then Setup.

-- Enter the required information to choose your main company number, which will be the primary number for your Zoom Voice service.
+- Enter the required information to choose your main company number, which will be the primary number for your Zoom Phone service.

 - Select a Country, State and Area Code from the drop-down menus.

-- Specify Extension Number for Owner: Enter an extension number for the account owner (your personal account) and click Next.
+- Enter an extension number for the account owner (your personal account) and click Next.

 - All subsequent user extensions will increment from the extension value you enter here.